Welcome to Yearlstone: Devon's Oldest Vineyard!

 Steep and thickly wooded to the north as the River Exe runs off Exmoor,

-by the time it reaches Bickleigh the Valley opens out into a broad
+by the time it reaches Bickleigh the Valley opens out into a broad river plain,

-create a natural amphitheatre where light levels are high.
+where light levels are high.

 In summer, early morning mists rise up from the riverbed creating a